-The Board of Directors ("the Board") has reserved responsibility for decisions in connection with a number of matters, including those of a significant strategic, structural, capital, financial reporting, internal control, risk, contractual, policy or compliance nature.
-During 2022 sustainability risk was added as a topic reserved for the Board.
+The Board of Directors ("the Board") has reserved responsibility for decisions in connection with a number of matters, including those of a significant strategic, structural, capital, financial reporting, internal control, risk (including sustainability risk), contractual, policy or compliance nature.

 The Board meets at least four times a year and additionally on other occasions to discharge its responsibilities in respect of these and other matters.
-In 2022 the Board met seven times.
+In 2023 the Board met eight times.

 Membership of the Board is kept under review to ensure that the composition and available expertise remains relevant to the current needs of the syndicate.
-As at the date of this report the Board comprises two independent non-executive directors, one non-executive regional Chubb representative and three executive directors.
-In February 2022 regulatory approval was received for the appointments of David Furby as Board director and Chief Executive Officer ("CEO") and Robert Wilson as a Board director and as Chief Underwriting Officer.
+As at the date of this report the Board comprises two independent non-executive directors, two non-executive regional Chubb representatives and three executive directors.
+In November 2023 regulatory approval was received for the appointment of Sian Kate Richards as a non-executive regional Chubb representative.
 CUAL greatly values the contribution of its non-executive directors in providing contrasting insights, experience and challenge in the Board's discussions and the insights of the regional Chubb representatives into the wider Chubb Group.
-Details of the directors, including appointments and resignations can be found on page 16.
+Details of the directors, including appointments and resignations can be found on page 15.